HaoranREN/WSN_RSSI/README.md

 ### Run

 1. In the AnchorMote folder, use the command below to program four motes as the anchor motes.
-Clearly lable them as mote 2 to mote 5 by changing (mote#) to its lable.
+Clearly lable the mote number by changing mote#.

-	`make iris install,(mote#) mib520,/dev/ttyUSB0`
+	`make iris install,$(mote#) mib520,/dev/ttyUSB0`

 2. In the TargetMote folder, use the command below to program the target mote.

-	`make iris install,(mote#) mib520,/dev/ttyUSB0`
+	`make iris install,$(mote#) mib520,/dev/ttyUSB0`

 3. Connect the target mote to a computer, in main folder, run the flowing command to execute the project.